The disconnect started as soon as I was diagnosed, and it started with myself.

-The other, more painful disconnect started with having to tell friends, family and colleagues that I am now chronically ill, that I will get worse over time and that there is no cure.
-Some blatantly told me they “couldn’t cope with my illness,” while others told me years later, and colleagues said, “It must be nice being on sick leave that long, it must feel like a holiday!”
+The other, more painful disconnect started with having to tell family and friends that I am now chronically ill, that I might/will get worse over time, and that there is no cure.

 In the beginning, there were the obvious changes in my life: not big, but big enough to question my future and my future relationships.
-I had to learn how to live with MS, having to learn daily medication schedules and sticking to GP and hospital appointments.
+I had to learn how to live with MS, stick to daily medication schedules and try to remember GP and hospital appointments.

 I also had to ask my employer if I could please work from home.
-When it finally happened, a year had passed already, a year I felt I didn’t have.
-Eventually, after working from home approximately 2 years and under new management and increased demands to go to the office instead of work from home, I felt that this was the end of my career.
-Without this increased demand, I would be fine for a good while longer.
+When it finally happened, a year had passed already.
+Eventually, after working from home approximately 2 years… not being able to work from home anymore at all.
 All the while I felt the disconnect everyone else was dealing with, was greater than mine.
-Despite what I had to physically live with 24h a day, I felt like I was somehow coping better than others were.
+Despite what I had to live with 24h a day, I felt like I was coping better than they were.

-However, I do realise that my brain is ill, and because ours is an invisible illness, our environment might “forget” we are ill, and not with a mere cold, but with an invisible, incurable and degenerative, and therefore progressive illness.
-We ourselves do not know how we will wake up tomorrow morning, or how we will feel in an hour, yet our environment expects us to be as we were yesterday, last week or even last year, and sometimes even as before MS started causing havoc to our bodies.
+My brain is ill.
+However, because ours is an invisible illness, our environment might “forget” we are ill, and not with a mere cold, but with an invisible, incurable and degenerative illness.
+We ourselves do not know how we will wake up tomorrow morning, yet our environment expects us to be as we were yesterday, last week or even last year, or before MS started causing havoc to our bodies.

 Therein lies the disconnect: the way others want me to be, and me not being able to keep up.
 How many of us have pretended to be well enough to walk another 500 metres?
 How many say they are OK when they feel pain in their limbs, their eyes and in their soul?
 How many say they will be able to go to work when they were awake half the night because of pain?

 True, you cannot display how ill you feel or are every minute of the day because some days you just have to get on with life and not wonder about the future.
-It’s all about these few sentences: acknowledge your illness in moderation but do not go in total denial.
+Acknowledge your illness in moderation but do not go into total denial.
 Realize that you need to rest more than other people do in your environment.
 Do let others help you and do not be afraid to ask.
 Do not deny your diagnosis but try to defy your verdict.
 Tell yourself that MS may have your brain, but it will never have your soul.

-So yes, we fight against non-self-imposed isolation, simply because we have to, not because we want to.
-We don’t want to lose friends because of something that happened to us unwillingly.
-We fight hard to make people familiar with what goes on in our life, but to some, ignorance is bliss in their belief system.
-In mine, you fight hard to support those struggling, those in need of a shoulder or an arm to lean on, those in need of a chat over a good cup of coffee.
-But when others decide their mind can’t handle our brain, we do survive.
+We fight against non-self-imposed isolation, simply because we have to, not because we want to.
+I never wanted to lose friends because of something that happened to me unwillingly.
+I fought hard to make them familiar with what goes on in my life, only to hear that I do not understand them instead of them not understanding me.
+Ignorance is bliss in their belief system.
+In mine, you fight hard to support those struggling, in need of a shoulder or an arm to lean on, in need of a chat over a good cup of coffee.
+But they decided their mind could not handle my brain.
+I survived though.

-In the end, MS will always be an illness that confounds, confuses and saddens, but at least we know: our disconnect is as much theirs.
+It will always be an illness that confounds, confuses and saddens but at least we know: our disconnect is as much theirs.